-For professional services rendered for the annual audit of the Company's consolidated financial statements and internal controls, review of its interim financial statements included in the Company's Form 10-Q and services that are normally provided in connection with statutory and regulatory filings, the Company was billed \$446,000 for Fiscal 2010 and \$445,000 for Fiscal 2009.
-Included in such amounts are fees associated with Sarbanes-Oxley Section 404 requirements of \$241,000 for Fiscal 2010 and \$243,000 for Fiscal 2009.
+For professional services rendered for the annual audit of the Company's consolidated financial statements and internal controls, review of its interim financial statements included in the Company's Form 10-Q and services that are normally provided in connection with statutory and regulatory filings, the Company was billed \$454,000 for Fiscal 2011 and \$446,000 for Fiscal 2010.
+Included in such amounts are fees associated with Sarbanes-Oxley Section 404 requirements of \$240,000 for Fiscal 2011 and \$241,000 for Fiscal 2010.

-During Fiscal 2010 and 2009, the Company was not billed for any tax consulting or other products or services.
+During Fiscal 2011 and 2010, McGladrey did not bill the Company for any tax consulting or other products or services.
 The Audit Committee pre-approves all audit and permitted non-audit fees before such service is rendered.